Saudi Arabia citizens are required to obtain a visa, whether visiting Indonesia for leisure, business, or other purposes.

 Yes, extensions involve administrative fees.
 The exact cost depends on the type of visa and local immigration office policies.

-• Can I work in Indonesia with an eVisa C1?
+• Can I work in Indonesia with a Tourist Visa?

 • What is the penalty for overstaying a visa in Indonesia?